duongphuhiep/todo-webapp/README.md

+** Project on pending, because I'm on other projects.
+I will comeback to it later **

 # Todo web application

 This is a **Work in progress** for my personal learning, I intent to build a full-stack demo application with the following technologies: